canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/week1.sec1.1.to.1.4.md

 If we change every digit, the channel becomes with 1/2 <= *p*.

-In conclusion, when we change every digit, they change as %50 or more correct and the channel becomes with 1/2 <= *p* < 1.
+In conclusion, when we change every digit, they change as %50 or more correct and the channel becomes as with 1/2 <= *p* < 1.

 ### Exercise 1.2.6